In the previous article, you were introduced to Self-awareness, the mirror revealing your real face.

 But like happiness, there are many emotions which seek feelings.
 Not only positive emotions but also negative emotions seek reciprocation from feelings.

-A conscious mind chooses to feel positive emotions and deny feelings to negative emotions.
+A conscious mind feels positive emotions and denies feelings to negative emotions.

 While thinking more and feeling less kills your happiness, feeling more and thinking less makes you useless and complacent as you don’t test the boundaries of your comfort zone.